Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and

 Fig. \ref{fig:experiment:model-validation-single-actuator-cantilever} shows model validation in single actuator cantilever settings.
 A single actuator, as described in Section \ref{subsec:experiment:actuator-and-robot-design}, is floated in the air with its left end clamped.
-Two kinds of actuators we used on the robot will be tested here: one prefers to bend down (called ``P1 actuator''), and the other prefers to bend up (called ``P2 actuator'').
-In both scenarios, gravity will take into effect to pull the actuator down.
+Two kinds of actuators we used on the robot are tested here: one prefers to bend down (called ``type P1 actuator''), and the other prefers to bend up (called ``type P2 actuator'').
+In both scenarios, gravity takes into effect to pull the actuator down.
 The voltage ranges that they can take are also different.
 Vision sensing described in Section \ref{subsec:Five-actuator-robot} is used to extract the shape of the actuators for different applied voltages.
 Each actuator is 10 cm long.
-A P1 actuator can bend down by about 2 cm with 1000 V supplied from a 5V-to-1500V power converter, and a P2 actuator can bend up by about 1 cm with 300 V applied.
-The experimental results all have good agreements with the modeling results.
+A type P1 actuator can bend down by about 2 cm with 1000 V supplied from a 5~V-to-1000~V power converter, and a type P2 actuator can bend up by about 1 cm with 300 V applied.
+The experimental results all have good agreements with the modeling results. {

 Fig. \ref{fig:single-actuator-frequency-response-experiment} shows the dynamic behaviors of an actuator in a cantilever setting, with an applied sinusoidal voltage between 0 V and 1000 V. The resonant frequency is 23 Hz.
 Note that the operational bandwidth of the piezoelectric device is up to 10 kHz \cite{Smartmaterial}. }